~ Right Click Anywhere for Navigation Menu ~

 The manuscript is usually dated to the middle of the first century B.C.

+The Essenes were a strict Torah observant, Messianic, apocalyptic, baptist, wilderness, new covenant Jewish sect, who had a great understanding of Astrology.
 One of the scrolls describes the influence of the heavenly bodies on the physical and spiritual characteristics of those in certain sections of the zodiac.
 Many of the Essenes were great prophets of the future and were seldom wrong in their predictions.

 The Scrolls can be divided into two categories - biblical and non-biblical.
 Fragments of every book of the Hebrew canon (Old Testament) have been discovered except for the book of Esther.
 It is for this reason, and especially because the Qumran scrolls are the oldest known copies of Jewish scripture in existence, that they, and the sect that produced them, are considered so vital to the study of Judaism and Christianity.

-Beyond Astrology
+Beyond Astrology:

-There is no question that the New Testament is a doctrine of faith (built on the promises of Christ) rather than knowledge.
-The central teaching of Christ was the Kingdom of God within that transcends all intellectual knowing.
-On faith, Christ said;
+There is no question that the New Testament is a doctrine of faith (built on the messianic teaching of Christ) rather than knowledge.
+The central teaching of Christ was The Kingdom of God within that transcends all intellectual knowing.

 "If ye have faith as a grain of mustard seed